iuf/rulebook/Overview of Updates to the IUF Rulebook.md

 The course should be designed to avoid bottlenecks and give riders enough room to pass each other, especially after the start.

 ## 7 Artistic Freestyle
-The IUF Freestyle Development Committee is still in session, thus the changes for this chapter are not final.

-As of the latest update to this document (2017-03-25), the following changes have passed the Committee:

 #### Time Limit for Jr. Small Group
 Junior Small Group now has a time limit of 4 minutes compared to the normal Small Group time limit of 5 minutes.